syncfusion/blazor-docs/src/charts/sparkline/methods.md

 ---
-title: "Methods in Blazor Sparkline component | Syncfusion"
+title: "Methods in the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

-description: "Learn here all about methods of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about the methods of Syncfusion Sparkline (SfSparkline) component and more."
 ---

-# Methods in Blazor Sparkline (SfSparkline)
+# Methods in the Blazor Sparkline (SfSparkline)

 Using the `@ref` property, create an object for the Sparkline component and call the desired method.